 Q. I’ve ordered something costing less than £100 and paid by credit card.
 Can I do anything?

 A. If you’ve ordered and paid for something that costs less than £100 you may be able to ask your credit card issuer to do what’s called ‘chargeback’ (it’s essentially a reversal of the transaction).
 It’s not a legal right (like section 75 is) but it’s something that the credit card providers have signed up to.
 It also applies to debit card transactions.
+It’s useful to know about if you’ve ordered something costing less than £100 and the shop goes bust.

 SAVVY TIP: You can get more information in my article that explains Getting a refund from your credit or debit card through chargeback.